Word embeddings — word2vec and vectors that mean something

 - Static word embeddings — word2vec, GloVe, fastText.
 One fixed vector per word, pulled from a lookup table, frozen after training.
 Word order is thrown away, and

-bankgets a single vector that averages all its senses. ← this article - Contextual embeddings — ELMo, then BERT and its descendants.
+bankgets a single vector that averages all its senses. - Contextual embeddings — ELMo, then BERT and its descendants.
 One vector per word as it appears in a sentence:

 bankin “river bank” andbankin “bank account” come out different, because the surrounding tokens reshape the vector.
-Skip-gram and CBOW give way to masked language modeling — predict a hidden token from its bidirectional context, run through a deep encoder rather than a shallow average — but the principle is unchanged. ← next in the series - Sentence / passage embeddings — Sentence-BERT and the modern retrieval crop.
+The training task shifts to masked language modeling — predict a hidden token from its bidirectional context, run through a deep encoder rather than a shallow average — but the underlying principle — self-supervised prediction through a bottleneck — is unchanged. - Sentence / passage embeddings — Sentence-BERT and the modern retrieval models.
 Pool a contextual model down to one vector per sentence or document.
 This is the engine of retrieval-augmented generation: embed the corpus once, embed each query, return the nearest chunks by cosine similarity — the exact geometric bet the picture above is a demo of.

-Where do generative LLMs — ChatGPT, Claude, Llama — fit here?
+You might be wondering where generative LLMs — ChatGPT, Claude, Llama — fit here.
 Not at a level of their own; they contain all three.
 The very bottom layer of every one of them is a static word-embedding table, exactly like word2vec’s — a token ID goes in, a learned vector comes out.
-Every transformer layer above it produces contextual embeddings, BERT-style; the structural differences are that the attention runs strictly left-to-right and the training task is next-token prediction rather than masked-token prediction.
-And if you mean-pool the final layer you get a sentence embedding — in fact a lot of today’s strongest text-embedding models are decoder LLMs fine-tuned for exactly that.
+Every transformer layer above it produces contextual embeddings, BERT-style.
 What makes an LLM an LLM isn’t a new kind of embedding; it’s that you read off its next-token distribution and sample from it, turning a representation machine into a generation machine.

 This article is about the first level — static word embeddings.
-We’ll start with the idea behind all of it (the distributional hypothesis), train a skip-gram word2vec model from scratch, explore the famous analogy arithmetic on a real pre-trained vocabulary, and end at the place where static embeddings stop working — which is exactly where BERT and level two pick up, in the next article.
+We’ll start with the idea behind all of it (the distributional hypothesis), walk through the inner workings of skip-gram and CBOW, explore the famous king–queen analogy on a real pre-trained vocabulary, and end at the place where static embeddings stop working — which is exactly where BERT and level two pick up, in the next article.
 Level three — the sentence-and-passage embeddings behind retrieval-augmented generation — comes later in the series.

 The distributional hypothesis